copsTvFan/cops-episode-guide/guide.md

 **Kansas City 24**

-- (KS -- 5:50 PM Disturbance Call) Central Patrol Division -- Officer Dustin
+- (Kansas City, KS -- 5:50 PM Disturbance Call) Central Patrol Division.
-  Dungan says it's a brotherhood.
+  Officer Dustin Dungan says it's a brotherhood.
 When they hang out it is always with other cops.
 Only someone in blue can be counted on in the streets.
-His partner is Officer Burgtorg.
-Cops return to a man who cut his wrists and is causing a disturbance, threatened his family, is wearing a blue Tasmanian Devil shirt and EMT takes him away
+Cops return to a man who cut his wrists and is causing a disturbance, threatened his family, is wearing a blue Tasmanian Devil shirt and EMT takes him away.
+Featuring Officer Tiffany Burgtorf, Sgt.
+Mike Kobe.
+- (Kansas City, KS -- 3:17 PM Traffic Accident) South Patrol Division.
+Officer
-- Officer Wilt goes to a Traffic accident with Officer Mike who was on a motorcycle and is down in the middle of the street
+  J. J. Wilt goes to a Traffic accident with Officer Mike Howell (KCKPD/Traffic Division) who was on a motorcycle and is down in the middle of the street
+- (Kansas City, KS -- 8:42 PM 911 Hang-Up Call) Central Patrol Division.
-- 911 Hang-up call by a black woman who wants to go to her mom's house and the guy won't let her and then she passes out in the bathroom.
-Officer Martin finds out a domestic dispute that erupted when a man tried to prevent a crack addict from leaving their house to obtain more drugs.
+  Officer Mike Martin.
+Featuring Officer Dustin Dungan.
+A black woman who wants to go to her mom's house but the guy won't let her and then she passes out in the bathroom.
+The male says he took her keys and that she's addicted to crack and he was trying to help her by preventing her from leaving the house to buy more drugs.

 ## CP-1023